 Value is mainly determined by qualities of the enamel layer in the form of reflectivity and opacity.
-As the superficial layers of the enamel surface are worn, the translucency goes up and the dentin becomes more visible and dentinal chroma

-Translucency is greatest in lateral incisors; therefore, opalescence (primarily in translucent enamel) is most evident in them.
+As the superficial layers of the enamel surface are worn, the translucency goes up and the dentin becomes more visible and dentinal chroma begins to influence value more.
+To raise the value in a restoration that needs to be highly translucent (translucency normally drops value), the brightness needs to be built into the dentin instead of the enamel.
+Value is typically lowest at the cervical, then at the incisal, and highest in the middle third of the tooth.37 Value increases going medially from the maxillary canines to the central incisors.44,45 incisors; therefore, opalescence (primarily in translucent enamel) is most evident in them.
 The mammelons and interproximal contact areas usually show the most blue opalescence because there is no opaque dentin behind them to reflect back the red and yellow wavelengths.
 Canines show very little translucency.
 Remember that the maxillary canines are often one to two full chroma steps higher than the maxillary incisors and will sometimes give a better clue to the average hue family.
 The hue and chroma of natural teeth are not constant.
-If a laboratory uses the same porcelain for all of the teeth in an arch, the mouth will look flat.36 A natural three dimensionality can be developed with chroma gradients getting darker from the central incisors to the posterior.51
+If a laboratory uses the same porcelain for all of the teeth in an arch, the mouth will look flat.35 A natural three dimensionality can be developed with chroma gradients getting darker from the central incisors to the posterior.46